dnanexus/dxWDL/doc/Internals.md

 # Compiler internals

 The compiler is split into three passes
-- Preprocess: simplify the original WDL code
+- Simplify: simplify the original WDL code
-- FrontEnd: take simplified WDL, and generate IR
+- IR: take simplified WDL, and generate Intermediate Code (IR)
-- Backend: start with IR and generate platform applets and workflow
+- Native: start with IR and generate platform applets and workflow

 To explain these, we will walk through the compilation process of a simple WDL file.